gregorynicholas/houdini-ocean-toolkit/README.txt

 This is the source code for the Houdini Ocean Toolkit.

-The interesting bits are in the include/Ocean.h and src/houdini/ directories.
-You can build a simple test program that writes out openexr image files (currently only for win32) in the vc7 directory.

 For licensing details see the file LICENSE.txt.

 The toolkit leverages the following open source toolkits which are